 Pharmacy provision is good across all three localities in Hillingdon.
+Overall services in pharmacies have increased in the last 3 years.
 In the pharmacy service survey pharmacists stated their willingness to provide services that may be required in the future.